mcinglis/libpp/README.md

 **[Libpp](https://github.com/mcinglis/libpp)** provides functional-programming macros for the C preprocessor, enabling a crude form of a metaprogramming.
 Libpp is usable, simple, and fast.
-Best of all, unlike my [previous efforts](https://github.com/mcinglis/macrofun), it conforms to the C11 and C99 standards.
+Best of all, it conforms to the C11 and C99 standards (unlike my [previous efforts](https://github.com/mcinglis/macrofun)).

 ``` c
 #include <libpp/foldr.h>         // PP_FOLDR